orchidjs/tom-select/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>lockOptgroupOrder</td>
-		<td valign="top">If truthy, Selectize will make all optgroups be in the same order as they were added (by the `$order` property).
+		<td valign="top">If truthy, all optgroups will be displayed in the same order as they were added (by the `$order` property).
 Otherwise, it will order based on the score of the results in each.</td>
 		<td valign="top"><code>boolean</code></td>
 		<td valign="top"><code>false</code></td>
 	</tr>